Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     dsac
 ```

-13. Create an organizational unit named **s03** directly in the root of the domain.
+13. Create an organizational unit named **s03** directly in the root of the domain

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image7.png)